wiggitywhitney/vibe_practice/docs/journal/engineering-journal.md

   - `docs/preferences.md` is updated with refined development process and terminal command rules.
   - `docs/journal/JOURNAL_INSTRUCTIONS.md` has updated granularity guidelines.
   - `spider-component-plan.md` has updated development notes.
+  - `README.md` is updated to reflect the focus on AI tooling experimentation.

 - **Taskmaster:**
   - Setup is functional after manual `tasks.json` creation.